logicmoo/wam_common_lisp/README.md

 * Continue to ensure can run in YAP (which Lisp to Prolog benchmarking shows about 4x speedup)

-* One small code so far seems to run much faster than ECL, ABCL, CLISP  but about ¼ the speed of SBCL
+* One small code so far seems to run much faster than ECL, ABCL, CLISP  but about Â¼ the speed of SBCL

 * Picks up freebies .. whatever the host prolog system offers such as **Makes  Executables and.
 So files
 **Garbage Collection
 **Memoization
 **Embedding (from C/C++/Python/C#/Mono/Java)
 * Gives back OO to Prolog programmers

 ## Roadmap Items
 * To keep later `copy_term/2's` cheap, it passes entire object references as atoms  (nb_current/2 allows access to the object's property map)